OpenID Connect Single Sign-On (SSO) NextCloud APP by Gluu#

 In order to use the NextCloud APP you will need a standard OP (like Google or a Gluu Server) and the oxd server.

-If you have already package, unzip it to your NextCloud site root/apps folder.
+Unzip the package to your NextCloud site root/apps folder.

 Activate the app by performing the following steps: